alcoceba/ngCarouselDirective/README.md

 Tested on:

-* Nativescript versions 3 and 4
+* Nativescript 3 and 4
 * Angular 4, 5 and 6

 I would appreciate any feedback as well as bug reporting, suggestions or changes - please create an issue.